MerlinMaven/sigma-industrial-ai/documentation/source/methodology.rst

 Results were unequivocal:
 - Classical models (Isolation Forest, One-Class SVM) trained on our **8D learned signatures** achieved **10–15% better performance** than when trained on **raw 60D data**, validating our representation learning hypothesis.
-- Our **optimized CNN-BiLSTM AE** achieved the most distinct separation between normal and anomalous samples, highlighting its superior modeling capacity.
+- Our **optimized CNN AE** achieved the most distinct separation between normal and anomalous samples, highlighting its superior modeling capacity.

 .. note::